 1350 University Avenue

-I am the Director of the Institute for Research on Poverty and Vilas Distinguished Achievement Professor at the School of Social Work at the University of Wisconsin-Madison.
+I am Associate Vice Chancellor for Research in the Social Sciences, Vilas Distinguished Achievement Professor in the School of Social Work, and former Director of the Institute for Research on Poverty at the University of Wisconsin-Madison.
 My research focuses on the ways in which sociodemographic characteristics, and public policies affect child and family wellbeing.
 I have engaged in studies in: (1) exploring relationships among socioeconomic factors (family structure and composition, economic resources), parentings, children’s development and wellbeing; (2) assessing the impacts of public policies on parental behaviors, and child and family wellbeing.
 To address these topics, I utilize a variety of advanced statistical techniques to analyze data from a range of large-scale datasets.
 My work aims to inform public policy in order to improve its capacity to assist families in accessing resources, improving family functioning and child wellbeing.
 My research is most closely related to CDE’s research areas of Fertility, Families and Households and the Demography of Inequality, and I serve on the CDE Executive Committee.

 CDE research theme area affiliations

 Palta, Mari , Stephanie A. Robert, Lawrence Berger, Deborah Ehrenthal, and Kristen Malecki.
 “Associations between Food Security Status and Dietary Inflammatory Potential within Lower-Income Adults from the United States National Health and Nutrition Examination Survey, Cycles 2007 to 2014.”
 Journal of the Academy of Nutrition and Dietetics 118, no. 6 (2018): 994-1005.